DataDog/documentation/content/en/workflows/trigger.md

 1. Under **Select the workflow**, find your workflow in the dropdown menu.
 1. Enter a title for the widget and click **Save**

-To run your workflow, click **Run Workflow** on your dashboard widget.

 {{< img src="workflows/trigger-from-dashboard.png" alt="Click Run Workflow to trigger a workflow from Dashboard widget." >}}

+To run the workflow:
+1. Click **Run Workflow** on your dashboard widget.
+1. Under **Execution parameters**, enter any required trigger variables for your workflow.
+1. Click **Run** to run the workflow.

 ## Trigger a workflow from a Monitor